-6. Address the legalization of marijuana in Nevada.
+6. Continue to address the legalization of marijuana in Nevada.

 Marijuana has been legal in the State of Nevada since July 1, 2017.
 Students continue to have questions about the impact of legalization on their personal and professional lives.

 Conclusion